r00k/microconf-talk/notes.md

   - V4
   - Customer research
   - Numbers
-    - 74% / 26% of you pronounce gif incorrectly
+    > - 74% / 26% of you pronounce gif incorrectly
-      - Median earnings of businesses started by people that do is twice as high
+    >   - Median earnings of businesses started by people that do is twice as high
-      - Median age of all respondants is 40, but jif is 36
+    >   - Median age of all respondants is 40, but jif is 36
-      - Not statisticologist, jif makes you younger and richer
+    >   - Not statisticologist, jif makes you younger and richer
     - 54% earning from digital product / 46% not
       - Of those, 48% less than $1k/mo, 59% less than $3k/mo
       - Fairly new at this: 59% less than 0-2 years
     - Going to share more info from survey later in talk
-  - Going to try to help both of you

 (Got here after 9.5 min total)